- Starts at: 09:00h

 R.J.
 Schimmelpennincklaan 20-22

 2517 JN The Hague

-Explore the challenges of public interest advocacy in international law and rethink what it means be a lawyer working on behalf of public interests in the international system.
+Explore the challenges of public interest advocacy in international law and rethink what it means to be a lawyer working on behalf of public interests in the international system.
 What tactics and methods can be used to advocate for a public interest?
 How can practitioners find the right cause and identify funding opportunities to support effective action?
 At the International lawyering in a public interest summer programme, we bring together leaders in practice, including advocates, activists, academics and members of international NGOs, to discuss questions of legal techniques, different approaches to handling a cause, and practical issues like how to sustain a firm or a start-up.
-The summer programme will take place at the Asser Institute from 8-12 July, 2019.
+The summer programme co-organised by the Asser Institute and the Amsterdam Center for International Law (ACIL) will take place at the Asser Institute from 8-12 July, 2019.

 What will you gain?